cutright/DVH-Analytics-Bokeh/README.md

 ### Code organization
 *DICOM_to_Python*
 This code contains functions that read dicom files and generate python objects containing the data required for input into the
 SQL database.
 There is no explicit user input.
-All data is pulled from DICOM files.
+All data is pulled from DICOM files (except for RxDose from Pinnacle, see note in SQL Database format).

 *SQL_Tools*
 This code handles all communication with SQL with MySQL Connector.
 No DICOM files are used in this code and require the python objects